-- (a) (1) Any advertisement paid for by a committee pursuant to subdivision (a) of Section 82013, other than a political party committee or a candidate controlled committee established for an elective office of the controlling candidate, shall include the words "Paid for by" followed by the name of the committee as it appears on the most recent Statement of Organization filed pursuant to Section 84101. - (2) Any advertisement paid for by a committee pursuant to subdivision (a) of Section 82013 that is a political party committee or a candidate controlled committee established for an elective office of the controlling candidate shall include the words "Paid for by" followed by the name of the committee as it appears on the most recent Statement of Organization filed pursuant to Section 84101 if the advertisement is any of the following: - (A) Paid for by an independent expenditure. - (B) An advertisement supporting or opposing a ballot measure. - (C) A radio or television advertisement. - (b) Any advertisement paid for by a committee pursuant to subdivision (b) or (c) of Section 82013 shall include the words "Paid for by" followed by the name that the filer is required to use on campaign statements pursuant to subdivision (o) of Section 84211.
+(a)(1) Any advertisement paid for by a committee pursuant to subdivision (a) of Section 82013, other than a political party committee or a candidate controlled committee established for an elective office of the controlling candidate, shall include the words "Ad paid for by" followed by the name of the committee as it appears on the most recent Statement of Organization filed pursuant to Section 84101.

+- (2) Any advertisement paid for by a committee pursuant to subdivision (a) of Section 82013 that is a political party committee or a candidate controlled committee established for an elective office of the controlling candidate shall include the words "Ad paid for by" followed by the name of the committee as it appears on the most recent Statement of Organization filed pursuant to Section 84101 if the advertisement is any of the following: - (A) Paid for by an independent expenditure. - (B) An advertisement supporting or opposing a ballot measure. - (C) A radio or television advertisement. - (b) Any advertisement paid for by a committee pursuant to subdivision (b) or (c) of Section 82013 shall include the words "Ad paid for by" followed by the name that the filer is required to use on campaign statements pursuant to subdivision (o) of Section 84211. - (c) Notwithstanding subdivisions (a) and (b), if an advertisement is a printed letter, Internet Web site, or email message, the text described in subdivisions (a) and (b) may include the words "Paid for by" instead of "Ad paid for by."
 History: Added by Proposition 208 of the November 1996 Statewide General Election; amended by Stats.
 2004, Ch.
 478, effective September 10, 2004, repealed and added by Stats, 2017, Ch.
-546
+546; amended by Stats.
+2018,